-- 3. The swimming pool and all of the area used by the bathers shall be walled or fenced to prevent uncontrolled access by children from the thoroughfare or adjacent properties.
+- bathers, shall not be closer than 30 feet to any property line or easement.
+The swimming pool and all of the area used by the bathers shall be walled 3. or fenced to prevent uncontrolled access by children from the thoroughfare or adjacent properties.
 Said fence or wall shall not be less than six feet in height and maintained in good condition and locked.
 Each gate in the fence or wall shall be provided with a secure lock and shall be kept locked at all times when the pool is not in use or under immediate control of a responsible person.
-All gates shall be self-closing. - 4.
-All lights used for the illumination of the swimming pool and adjacent areas shall be designed, located and installed so as to confine the direct beams thereof to the lot or parcel on which the pool is located. - 5.
-The pool facility meets parking requirements as prescribed in Chapter 1291 of these regulations. - 6.
-Electrical: All electrical appurtenances shall meet the requirements of applicable City-approved Building Codes.
+All gates shall be self-closing. - All lights used for the illumination of the swimming pool and adjacent 4. areas shall be designed, located and installed so as to confine the direct beams thereof to the lot or parcel on which the pool is located.

+5. The pool facility meets parking requirements as prescribed in Chapter 1291 of these regulations.

+Electrical: All electrical appurtenances shall meet the requirements of 6. applicable City-approved Building Codes.